-Beginning in the fall semester of the second year, students are assigned to one-day or two-day per week externship training sites in, for example, local hospitals and residential treatment centers.
-For many, this is the first experience working with seriously disturbed patients, and for all it prepares them for the second externship which takes place in the third year.
-Student progress and professional performance at clinical externships are evaluated and recorded by onsite supervisors.
+Beginning in the fall semester of the second year, students are assigned to one-day or two-day per week externship training sites in, for example, local hospitals, residential treatment centers and local community mental health clinics.
+For many, this is the first experience working with patients, and for all it prepares them for the second externship which takes place in the third year.
+Student progress and professional performance at clinical externships are evaluated and recorded by on-site supervisors.
 These evaluations are reviewed at the end of the fall and spring semesters when the doctoral faculty meets to review all student evaluations.
 As described in section 6.2 (Evaluation), the program adheres to a clinical competency-based evaluation method.
 The Externship Evaluation form records attainment of clinical competencies appropriate to the externship training experience.

-At the beginning of the spring semester, under the guidance of the Director of Placements and the Director of Clinical Training, students apply for advanced externships in their third year of training.
+Over winter break, under the guidance of the Director of Placements and the Director of Clinical Training, students apply for advanced externships in their third year of training typically through NYNJADOT. https://nynjadot.apa.org.
 Mentoring throughout the process of site selection, application preparation, and interviewing is provided.
+Adherence to NYNJADOT application guidelines is essential, and if the guidelines are not followed, NYNJADOT may revoke your right to apply.
+Clinical hours are tracked through Time2Track.